 Fresh strawberries and basil turn the drink kids love to make and sell into a sophisticated booze-free refreshment.
-Add plenty of ice or use an ice ring to keep it cold.
+Add plenty of ice to keep it cold.

 What to buy: Although bottled lemon juice works just fine in this recipe, it’s worth checking the refrigerated aisle for freshly squeezed lemon juice.
 If you’re feeling ambitious, squeeze the juice yourself (you’ll need about 14 lemons), straining out the pulp and seeds.